 COVID grief mirrors military grief

-This year, because of the parallels between families of fallen service members and families losing loved ones to the coronavirus, TAPS has started offering virtual resources to anyone reeling from the effects of the COVID-19 pandemic.
+Because of the parallels between families of fallen service members and families losing loved ones to the coronavirus, TAPS started offering virtual resources to anyone reeling from the effects of the COVID-19 pandemic.

 “What we’re talking about here is grief,” Carroll said.
 “Maybe a military person died in a foreign land, but with COVID, maybe they died in a hospital where you couldn’t get to them — that’s a similarity.”

 It’s a similarity Mikki Frison knows too well.
-On May 10, the Pennsylvania mom white-knuckled her way through the nine-year anniversary of losing her husband, Demetrius Frison, a first lieutenant in the U.S. Army who died in an explosion in Afghanistan in 2011.
-She said the anniversary always triggers a “grief muscle memory,” but this year was harder than expected.
+On May 10, the Pennsylvania mom white-knuckled her way through the anniversary of losing her husband, Demetrius Frison, a first lieutenant in the U.S. Army who died in an explosion in Afghanistan in 2011.
+She said the anniversary always triggers a “grief muscle memory,” but in recent years it's been harder than expected.

-Just three weeks before the anniversary of her husband's death, Frison lost her grandfather, Joseph Fields, 88, to COVID-19.
+Just three weeks before the anniversary of her husband's death in 2020, Frison lost her grandfather, Joseph Fields, 88, to COVID-19.
 Her grandpa died in a hospital that couldn’t allow visitors, so she stayed on Zoom with him for 20 hours, then watched as nurses rubbed his shoulders and comforted him in his final moments.

-“With both of them, I couldn’t be there to hold their hand,” Frison, 34, told TODAY Parents.
+“With both of them, I couldn’t be there to hold their hand,” Frison told TODAY Parents.
 “The last time I saw them was on video chat.”

 “I wish he could see me play soccer,” said Chris, who plays on a competitive travel team.